Dark Hour: From Haunts to Heroes

 “When you walk into Dark Hour, it kind of feels like a movie,” actor Tori Yeager said.

 There are many things that make this immersive experience so special.
-One of the most notable is that nearly every prop, costume, and set piece, are entirely handmade.
+One of the most notable is that nearly every prop, costume, and set piece, is entirely handmade.
 From Pinterest board to reality, Hopps works with a crew of people to bring the coven to life.

 “Normally we will establish an area that we want a certain character to be in and then we will ask ‘what’s the scariest, wow-inducing, creature or character that we can put in that area,’” Hopps said.

 From there, Hopps and his team will determine all mediums needed for a particular project.
 This helps determine the practicality of a project.
-When bringing imaginations to life, sometimes less is better.
+When bringing their imaginations to life, sometimes less is better.
 When a simplified version is drafted, the crew works together to create the monsters from their dreams.

 “It’s like having a monster in my head, working on it and then I see it walking around and scaring people,” Hopps said.
 “It was an idea and now it’s a physical thing.
 I think that is easily the coolest part of my job.”